joelpurra/bespoke-convenient/README.md

 # bespoke-convenient

-Convenient extension methods for building [Bespoke.js](http://markdalgleish.com/projects/bespoke.js) plugins
+Convenient extension methods for building [Bespoke.js][bespoke.js] plugins.
+This plugin is targeted towards plugin developers, not everyday bespoke users looking to make a nice presentation.

 ## Download